🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 Taxpayer money should not be used to fix Trump's self-esteem.

-I gotta geeky good brain.
+I ain't got a geeky fit brain.

-It's it's not his self-esteem.
+It's not his self-esteem.

-And it's not it's not taxpayer money.
+And it's not taxpayer money.

 No, it's not taxpayer money.

-It's not the taxpayer, you moron anyway.
+It's not the taxpayer you moron anyway.

-I can't wait for the first democratic president to hold some kind of event in that banquet hall.
+I can't wait for the first Democratic president to hold some kind of event in that banquet hall.

-And they're gonna love it.
+And they're going to love it.

-It's gonna be amazing.
+It's going to be amazing.

 What?